 cout << *i <<" ";

 - Forward Iterator(singly linked list): This Iterator contains the functionality of both Input and Output Iterators.
 It can move forward in direction with one step at a time.
-For reading and writing to a container, it is the most preferred iterator which supports reusing and saving.
+Reading and writing to a container is the most preferred iterator, which supports reusing and saving.
 It supports all the above operators.

-- Random Access Iterator(arrays): Strongest iterator is the most powerful iterator as it can read, write and can access randomly.
+- Random Access Iterator(arrays): The strongest iterator is the most powerful iterator as it can read, write, and access randomly.
 Pointer like functionality like the pointer addition and subtraction.

 Advantages and Disadvantages of Iterator in C++

-Following are the advantages and disadvantages given below.
+Following are the advantages and disadvantages are given below.

-If you need to move from one element that iterator is currently pointing to another element that is potentially n steps away from your current iterator.
-The first four in the hierarchy will take a linear amount of time to do that while a random access iterator can do that in constant time and that is way more fascinating because that’s where time is saved.
+If you need to move from one element, iterator is currently pointing to another element that is potentially n steps away from your current iterator.
+The first four in the hierarchy will take a linear amount of time to do that, while a random access iterator can do that in constant time, and that is way more fascinating because that’s where time is saved.
 It is the most important feature that an Iterator provides.
-Some more are mentioned below
+Some more are mentioned below.

 - Dynamic Processing: Iterators have dynamic functionalities such as swapping in the same container, Copy-assignable, incrementing, dereferencing and decrementing.
 The iterator provides the functionality to remove and dynamically add elements to the container.
 As all iterators can be incremented, input iterators can be compared and dereferenced to a value.
 Bidirectional iterators can be decremented.
 The main aspect is to write one function and use it for any container.